 If anyone does not love the Lord, he is to be accursed Maranatha.1 Corinthians 16:22(NASB)

-In his closing comments, Paul speaks a word of encouragement, while exhorting them toward sound doctrine, maturing in the faith and developing Christ-like love, by making this solemn pronouncement: If anyone does not love the Lord, he is to be anathema.
-Let him be accursed, were Paul's stern words - concluding with the wonderful entreaty Maranatha - Come Lord Jesus!!
+In his closing comments, Paul speaks a word of encouragement, while exhorting them toward sound doctrine, maturing in the faith and developing Christ-like love, and made a solemn pronouncement, "If anyone does not love the Lord, he is to be anathema.
+If anyone does not love the Lord Jesus, let him be accursed," were Paul's stern words to these believers, while he concluded his epistle with the wonderful entreaty, "Maranatha - Come Lord Jesus!!"

 It was JC Ryle who said: 'Paul allows no way of escape to the man who does not love Christ.
 He leaves no loophole or excuse.
 A man may lack a clear head-knowledge and yet be saved.
 He may fail in courage, and be overcome by the fear of man, like Peter.
 He may fall tremendously, like David, and yet rise again.
 But if a person does not love Christ, he is not in the way of life.
 The curse is yet upon him.
 He is on the broad road that leadeth to destruction.'

 Ryle continued: 'The judgement on false teachers and those that do not love the Lord is tremendously severe, which is why Paul used the word 'anathema', to label such a person.
-But each member of the body of Christ has the responsibility to know the truth, contained in the word of God, so that they will not be tossed about by every wind of doctrine nor seek after teachers that spew out an egocentric Christianity, rather that the Christ-focused truth.'
+But each member of the body of Christ has the responsibility to know the truth, contained in the word of God, so that they will not be tossed about by every wind of doctrine nor seek after teachers that spew out an egocentric Christianity, rather than the Christ-focused truth.'

 Heavenly Father, thank You for Your Word and this instructive letter to the Corinthian church.
 I pray that I may know You more each day and grow in grace and in a knowledge of Jesus Christ my Lord.
-Give me discernment, I pray, so that I may not be tossed about by false teachings and I pray that the love of Christ may fill my heart and become a conduit, through which Christ's love spills out to those I meet - this I pray in Jesus name, AMEN.
+Give me discernment I pray, so that I may not be tossed about by false teachings and I pray that the love of Christ may fill my heart and become a conduit, through which Christ's love spills out to those I meet.
+This I pray in Jesus' name, AMEN.